 Initially, this has to be discussed with the nursing team.
 After a road safety assessment is carried out then arrangements to go out with your baby will be documented as part of your individual care plan.

 Coombe Wood has a very experienced multidisciplinary team consisting of doctors, nurses and therapists.
 Many members of the team have worked in the perinatal health service for over 10 years (perinatal health describes the area of care which is for women who are pregnant or who have delivered their baby).
 The team also have experience of working with women who have a broad range of mental health disorders during pregnancy and in the post-natal period.

 On admission you will be made aware of the name of a doctor and a nurse who will be co-ordinating your care whilst you are in Coombe Wood.

-There is a weekly group activity programme facilitated by our members of our multidisciplinary team who include; an art psychotherapist, an occupational therapist psychologist, a child psychotherapist, a family therapist, a nursery nurse and nursing staff.
-The groups include psychotherapy, baby massage, relaxation, art therapy, community meeting, floor play, family therapy.
+There is a weekly group activity programme facilitated by our members of our multidisciplinary team who include; an art psychotherapist, an occupational therapist psychologist, nursery nurses and nursing staff.
+The groups include psychotherapy, baby massage, relaxation, art therapy, community meeting and floor play.
 There is also a father’s group which your partner can attend.

 They will see you at regular intervals throughout the week and in addition you can request to see you doctor or nurse at any time and they will make arrangements to see you.